 Continue reading “Binary classifier metrics”

 In the following article, we will look at image recognition using linear regression.
-We realize that this idea, at first glance, may seem quite unusual.
+We realize that this idea may seem quite unusual.
 However, we will show using a simple example, that for a certain class of images, and under quite strictly defined circumstances, the linear regression method can achieve surprisingly fair results.

 Continue reading “Image Recognition and Linear Regression”

 Reverse Polish Notation is a method of notation of mathematical expressions that allows simple calculations to be performed without the need of using brackets – thanks to the use of a stack.
 This method has been popularized by Hewlett Packard, which has been successfully using it in its calculators for many years.

 When we want to know a standard deviation of a big population, we usually take a sample from the whole and than calculate estimator value.
 However it is not always clear which estimator should we use.
 Sometimes people argue whenever biased or unbiased standard deviation estimator is better.
 Below we explore this field and present the result of the numerical simulation.